WERNSA/gasreactpiar/README.md

 3- Execute "npm run gcreate"

+4- Select project type "standalone"

+5- Move the file .clasp.json to the main directory

-4- Excute "npm run gpush"
+6- Excute "npm run gpush"

-5- Go to the script.google.com and make the webapp deployment.
+7- Go to the script.google.com and make the webapp deployment.
+(Now you can open the developtment address)

+8- Execute "npm run gpull" to merge the change of the appscript file.

+9- Run the "npm start"

+Note: To make the push to production use "npm run build"